emfarkash/zoom-analysis-fdelay/README.md

   -h, --help                       print this help message
 ```

+### Frame Delay

+Calculates differnce between rtp timestamp and the real time in ms.
+Move any .zpkt file into the frame directory.
+"Make" to create frames.csv and frames.html figures.
+"Make clean" to delete all .csv and .html files.

 ### License

 This project's source code is released under the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl-3.0.html).
 In particular,